-The term Kilowatt hours has become more and more prevalent over the last 5-10 years, and that’s mostly due to one thing…cars.
+The term Kilowatt-hours has become more and more prevalent over the last 5-10 years, and that’s mostly due to one thing…cars.
 More specifically, electric cars.
-Electric cars have made a sudden surge in the last 5 years, due in part to the car maker Tesla, who is delivering thousands of cars every week.
+Electric cars have made a sudden surge in the last 5 years, due in part to the carmaker Tesla, which is delivering thousands of cars every week.
 Electric cars are starting to appear more and more and you guessed it, they run on electricity.
 And what term is used with electricity?
 You guessed it, KWH.

 For more science and physics calculators, click here.